spring-projects/spring-boot/CONTRIBUTING.md

 [Apache Maven](http://maven.apache.org/run-maven/index.html) v3.0 or above.

 #### Default build
-The project can be build from the root directory using the standard maven command:
+The project can be built from the root directory using the standard maven command:

 	$ mvn clean install